Blog Archive

 Sunshine thoroughly enjoyed working with these cards.
 She has such an interest in developing her vocabulary right now.
 I love the images used for these cards.

 Source: Jason and I created the printable for this activity.
-Native American Indian Printable Pack 1 is a free printable.
-For your copy, click on the link at the bottom of this post.
+Native American Printable Pack 1 is a Subscriber's Only Freebie.
+For your copy, follow the directions at the bottom of this post.

 Native American Indian Home 3-Part Cards